mpatrascoiu/xrootd-auth-forward-client-cred/README.md

 DESCRIPTION
 ============

-XRootD Authorization Plugin to be used to forward the client credentials from the Proxy (PSS) server to the back-end storage service.
+XRootD Authorization Plugin to be used to forward the client identity from the Proxy (PSS) server to the back-end storage service.

-Under regular circumstances, the Proxy service will use its own credentials when connecting to the back-end storage.
-By using this plugin, we attempt to arrange for the client's credentials to be sent instead.
+Under regular circumstances, the Proxy service will use its own identity when connecting to the back-end storage.
+By using this plugin, we attempt to arrange for the client's identity to be sent instead.

-In case it is not possible to retrieve the client credentials or ID, the proxy will continue to use its own credentials.
+In case it is not possible to retrieve the client's identity, the proxy will continue to use his own.

 For this method to work successfully, the SSS security protocol must be used.